 Independent: His existence is not contingent upon an extrinsic specifier.

-This is true, because God is a necessary being.
-And a necessary being does not accept non-existence in of itself.
-So its existence can neither be preceded, nor succeeded by non-existence.
+God is necessarily everlasting.
+This is because God is a necessary being, and a necessary being does not accept non-existence in of itself.
+So its existence cannot be succeeded by its non-existence.

 God is necessarily incorporeal.